Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 **Integration of Code Changes to the Remote Main Branch**

-Make sure to run tests on your local machine before submitting a pull request for fast feedback.
+Make sure to run tests on your local machine for fast feedback before submitting a pull request.
 If a team member skips this step and creates a pull request, the CI workflow should automatically run the tests on the remote branch.

 Let's take a look at the integration of code changes from the local machine to the *main* branch.